 When will the air bridges be introduced?

-We don’t know.
+We do not know.
 The 14-day quarantine will be introduced on June 8, and a number of airlines and holiday companies have been looking at June or July as a date for when operations could resume.
 But to put a date on when a first UK air bridge would launch – and with which country – is a matter of educated guesswork.

 One early air bridge could be with the Canary Islands.
 The Canary Islands have been selected for a pilot scheme in collaboration with the UN World Tourism Organisation (UNWTO), which will involve visitors downloading a health passport – called the Hi+ Card – and a track-and-trace app on arrival.
 A Canary Islands tourism chief told the Telegraph that the Canaries are working hard to reopen this summer, and that they hope to open up to the UK as soon as possible.
 Due to the low infection rate on the Canaries, it could be a prime candidate for an air bridge.